jameshanlon/jameshanlon.github.io/content/pages/about.md

 # About me

-I currently work as an engineer in the silicon team at [Graphcore](http://www.graphcore.ai), based in Bristol in the UK, on the development of a new processor for machine intelligence.
+I work as an engineer in the silicon team at [Graphcore](http://www.graphcore.ai), based in Bristol in the UK, on the development of a new processor for machine intelligence.
+My current work is focussed on the logical (RTL) implementation of aspects of the chip.

-In my spare time, I help to run the [CHEESE project](http://cheeseproject.co.uk), a not-for-profit enterprise that uses thermal imaging to help people reduce domestic energy losses.
+In my spare time, I help to run the [CHEESE project](http://cheeseproject.co.uk), a not-for-profit enterprise that uses thermal imaging to encourage people to reduce their domestic energy losses.
 For those who struggle to heat their homes, it improves their health and well being, and for those who have thermally-inefficient homes, it saves them money and reduces their carbon emissions.
 I'm a member of the management committee, and work as a surveyor during the winter seasons.

-I have previously worked as a software engineer specialising on the compiler toolchain at [XMOS](http://www.xmos.com) in Bristol, who develop embedded parallel processors with deterministic behaviour, and as a technical consultant at [Red Oak Consulting](http://www.redoakconsulting.co.uk) in Cheltenham, who specialise in high-performance computing.
+I have previously worked as a software engineer specialising on the compiler toolchain at [XMOS](http://www.xmos.com) in Bristol, for their embedded parallel processors, and as a technical consultant at [Red Oak Consulting](http://www.redoakconsulting.co.uk) in Cheltenham, who specialise in high-performance computing.

 I completed a PhD at the [University of Bristol](http://www.bris.ac.uk) in the [Department of Computer Science](http://www.cs.bris.ac.uk) in 2014, with a